-- Note: When you call, you’ll be routed based on your area code to one of their network of state- and locally funded crisis centers.
+- Note: When you call, you should be routed based on your area code to a member of 988’s network of state and local crisis centers.
 Counselors on the line should be familiar with and able to refer you to additional mental health resources in your area.

-- How to help: Contact your local center for information about how to volunteer or donate.
+- How to help: Contact your local crisis center for information about how to volunteer or donate.

 Text 741741 to reach a Crisis Text Line volunteer counselor who is trained to provide support and help you navigate painful emotions.
 The organization’s website also has resources on dealing with depression, anxiety, self-harm, and more.

 Veterans can contact Veterans Crisis Chat, or receive support over the phone at 1 (800) 273-8255 or by text at 838255.

 The Institute on Aging runs a 24-hour toll-free Friendship Line at 1 (800) 971-0016 specifically for people 60 and older and those with disabilities.
 They say they also make outreach calls to lonely older adults.